 Before 1996, members of the WSCC voluntarily operated the Western Interconnection according to the MORC.
 Although the MORC contained provisions for generation control, generation performance, and Contingency Reserve, the MORC provided no technical support for the reserve thresholds and characteristics it set.
 Rather, the operating thresholds were established by negotiation—not technical analysis.
 If this approach were adopted today, FERC would likely deny approval of the standard as contrary to FERC Order 672, P329.

 In July and August of 1996, the Western Interconnection experienced two widespread outages resulting from improper vegetation management.
-The resultant outage reports made several recommendations that would later be adopted in the 1999 WECC RMS.
-The WECC Operating Committee’s recommendation produced portions of the RMS that later evolved into WECC Standard BAL-STD-002-0, Operating Reserves, ultimately becoming BAL-002-WECC-3.
+The resulting outage reports made several recommendations that would later be adopted in the 1999 WECC RMS.
+The WECC Operating Committee’s recommendation produced portions of the RMS that later evolved into WECC Standard BAL-STD-002-0, Operating Reserves and, ultimately, BAL-002-WECC-3.
 Like the other initial standards, the language of the original standard was a translation of the language contained in the RMS.

 In March 1997, noting that federal remedial legislation could take years to enact, the WSCC trustees created the WSCC RMS Policy Group establishing a contract-based operational system known as the RMS.
 In establishing the RMS, the WSCC RMS Policy Group reviewed all NERC and WECC reliability criteria, identified specific criteria deemed critical for reliability management, then moved those criteria into the RMS through a three-phase implementation plan.